erezsh/Preql/docs/tutorial.md

 ## Tables

-Tables are essentially a list of rows, where all rows have the same structure.
+Tables are essentially a list of rows, where all the rows have the same structure.

 That structure is defined by a set of columns, where each column has a name and a type.